kingsdigitallab/alice-thornton/frontend/posts/blog/2022-11-28-tei-events-thornton-books.md

 him.
 And I seeing a fit of his palsy drawing on was extremely against his going at that time.[^2]

 There are striking differences between these two accounts of the same event a few days before William Thornton's death in September 1668.
 Why?
 Alice Thornton wrote the first within a few months of his death and the second many years later.
 In the course of the later book it transpires that he had gone to Malton seeking revenge for slurs against Alice put about by a Mr Tankerd, but she didn't know of this until some time later.
-It seems likely that this distressing piece of new information influenced her later memory (which was [not always reliable](https://thornton.kdl.kcl.ac.uk/posts/blog/2022-07-25-alice-thornton-middleham-castle/)).
+It seems likely that this distressing piece of information influenced her later memory (which, as we already know, [was not always reliable](https://thornton.kdl.kcl.ac.uk/posts/blog/2022-07-25-alice-thornton-middleham-castle/)).

-In an [earlier post](https://thornton.kdl.kcl.ac.uk/posts/blog/2022-08-25-encoding-alice-thorntons-books/), I introduced some ways in which TEI markup and linkage can help the project to analyse patterns in Alice's writing and trace differences between her books, focusing on mentions of people.
-The project is also using TEI to mark up her descriptions of events and link them across the books, which will make it possible to search and compare her narratives.
-However, identifying, linking and tagging events are all considerably more challenging than the same task for entities such as names and places.

 Identifying and linking events